vistalab-technion/cs236781/_assignments/00-getting-started.md

 Grades will also be reported there.

-Only a submisstion generated by the course script is considered valid.
+Only a submission generated by the course script is considered valid.
 Any other submissions, e.g. submitting only the notebooks or the code files will **not be graded**.